thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-To delete a polygon, simply click on it, then click the "trash bin" icon in the menu at the bottom of the widget.'
+To delete a polygon, simply click on it, then click the "trash bin" icon in the menu at the bottom of the widget.

-The polygon has been removed from the map.

 {% include images-gallery.html imageCollection="remove-polygon" %}